geluk/cocopy/README.md

 # Overview

-Currently, the compiler is capable of compiling very basic ChocoPy expressions to assembly.
+Currently, the compiler is capable of compiling basic ChocoPy programs to assembly.
 The following steps are taken during compilation.

 ## ChocoPy code